vannguyengd/gooddata-ui/docs/18_dashboard_plugins_api.md

 ```

-This mechanism is important not only for exports, but also for ensuring that the `GDC.DASH/EVT.RENDER.RESOLVED` event is fired at the right time (when the dashboard is fully rendered).
+This mechanism is important not only for exports, but also to ensure that the `GDC.DASH/EVT.RENDER.RESOLVED` event is fired at the right time (after the dashboard is fully rendered).

 ### Customize the Filter bar